Thursday, 21 July 2011

 Life is just a bowl of cherries

 I’ve had a request from a Grandma Abson fan in France about how to cope with gluts of cherries, which are growing in abundance in his garden in southern France.
-Much of Grandma Abson’s baking depended on using fresh produce, often grown in the garden, so her recipes make good use of gluts of fruit and vegetables in season with recipes for jams, jellies, chutneys, pickles and puddings.
+Much of Grandma Abson’s baking depended on using fresh produce, often grown in the garden, so she always make good use of gluts of fruit and vegetables in season with recipes for jams, jellies, chutneys, pickles and puddings.

 Over the years, my French friends have given me some wonderful dessert recipes, including one of my favourite one which can be made with cherries.